 The Role of Omega-3 and MCT Oil

-Omega-3 fatty acids promote lipid peroxidation, a core feature of ferroptosis, while MCT oil enhances absorption of lipophilic compounds like MB, fenbendazole, and artemisinin.
+Omega-3 fatty acids promote lipid peroxidation, a core feature of ferroptosis (Doll et al., 2017), while MCT oil enhances absorption of lipophilic compounds like MB, fenbendazole, and artemisinin.
 These dietary components are essential tools for pushing oxidative damage past the cancer cell’s tipping point.

 Any antioxidant taken during this window — like Vitamin C or IP6 — would neutralize ROS and protect cancer cells from the oxidative damage radiation is trying to induce.
 That’s why all antioxidants are delayed until after the oxidative kill window (usually around 12:30 PM).
 Timing is critical.